aomlomics/tourmaline/README.md

 #### Format sequence data

 Tourmaline currently supports amplicon sequence data that is already demultiplexed.
 Using the sample names in your mapping file and the paths to the forward and reverse demultiplexed sequence files (`.fastq.gz`) for each sample, create a fastq manifest file.
-See [Fastq Manifest Formats](https://docs.qiime2.org/2018.6/tutorials/importing/#fastq-manifest-formats) from QIIME 2 for instructions for creating this file.
-While `qiime tools import` supports both `.fastq` and `.fastq.gz` formats, using `.fastq.gz` format is recommended because it is ~5x faster and minimizes disk usage.
+See [Fastq Manifest Formats](https://docs.qiime2.org/2018.6/tutorials/importing/#fastq-manifest-formats) (QIIME 2) for instructions for creating this file.
+While `qiime tools import` supports both `.fastq` and `.fastq.gz` formats, using `.fastq.gz` format is strongly recommended because it is ~5x faster and minimizes disk usage.

 #### Set up data directory

 Create a directory for data inside your working directory:

 ```
-cd /path/to/project
+cd /PATH/TO/PROJECT
 mkdir 00-data
 ```